Star Wars: Episode I – The Phantom Menace: Legacy

+The film is known for starting the Lego Star Wars toyline, which has become one of Lego's most successful licensed brands.
 Darth Maul's lightsaber-fighting style served as the inspiration for the 2003 viral video Star Wars Kid.
-Maul, who appears to die in The Phantom Menace, was resurrected for the animated series Star Wars: The Clone Wars, and he also appears in Star Wars Rebels and Solo: A Star Wars Story.
+Maul, who appears to die in The Phantom Menace, was resurrected for the animated series Star Wars: The Clone Wars, and he also appears in Star Wars Rebels and in Solo: A Star Wars Story (2018).
+Maul will return in an upcoming animated television series, Star Wars: Maul - Shadow Lord.
 In 2012, IGN named Maul the 16th-greatest Star Wars character.
-A similar weapon to his dual-bladed lightsaber appears in Star Wars: The Rise of Skywalker.
+A similar weapon to his dual-bladed lightsaber appears in Star Wars: The Rise of Skywalker (2019).